inference-sim/vllm-data-collection/README.md

 # Scenario5:

-These instructions assume that you already have pretrained benchmark data from vLLM in the folder `train/` that contains the following files:
+These instructions assume that you already have pretrained benchmark data from vLLM in the folder `train/`.
+Each benchmark data folder under `train/` must contain the following files:

 * `exp-config.yaml`: Benchmark specifications, containing mainly vllm server args (model, tp etc.) and `total-kv-blocks`. `total-kv-blocks` is currently estimated using Capacity Planner.
 * `guidellm-results.json`: GuideLLM output file containing client-side benchmark metrics